mjelicic/socketio-jwt/README.md

 ## This is a fork of Auth0s "socketio-jwt" library
 It reassembles all the changes made by the community, that never got reviewed by Auth0.

 These are most likely pull requests and changes by the owner of this fork.
+[See here.](https://github.com/Root-Core/socketio-jwt#differences-to-auth0-repo)

 [![Build Status](https://travis-ci.org/auth0/socketio-jwt.svg)](https://travis-ci.org/auth0/socketio-jwt)